Errors

 Sometimes, the LLM outputs an object that is partially valid, good examples are:

-In this case, an agent that returns an output only will always raise an InvalidGenerationError which subclasses WorkflowAIError.
+In this case, an agent that returns an output only will always raise an `InvalidGenerationError` which\

 However, an agent that returns a full run object will try to recover from the error by using the partial output.